Vurdilla/gcps/README.md

-# BIG UPDATE TO VERSION 7.10 IS HERE 🍭
+# GPU Chemotactic Particles Simulator (GCPS) - BIG UPDATE TO VERSION 7.10 IS HERE 🍭

 ## New features